-The School Site Safety Plan was most recently reviewed by the Safety Committee in the Fall of the 2022 school year.
+The School Site Safety Plan was most recently reviewed by the Safety Committee in the Fall of the 2024 school year.
 The goal is that all students are supervised at all times.
 Other key elements of the plan focus on emergency preparedness.
-The school is in compliance with the laws, rules, and regulations pertaining to hazardous materials and state earthquake standards.
-Emergency drills are held on a regular basis, including fire drills, lockout/lockdown, and earthquake drills.
+The school complies with the laws, rules, and regulations pertaining to hazardous materials and state earthquake standards.
+Emergency drills are held regularly, including fire drills, lockout/lockdown, and earthquake drills.